Air India New York-Delhi flight diverted to London after medical emergency

-An Air India New York-Delhi flight on Monday was diverted to London due to a medical emergency onboard, as per ANI.
+An Air India flight from New York to Delhi was diverted to London on Monday due to a medical emergency, according to an official.

+According to data available on the flight tracking website Flightradar24, the flight is being operated with a Boeing 777-337 (ER) aircraft.

-Air India New York-Delhi flight (AI-102) diverted to London due to a medical emergency onboard
+The flight was diverted to London due to a medical emergency onboard and the passenger concerned was taken to a hospital, the official said.

+Later, the flight took off from London at around 2330 hours (IST), according to another official.

 Check out DH's latest videos